Bash-and-tea/Gaussian-Sieve/README.md

 # Gaussian-Sieve
 > *Find all prime numbers up to a certain integer, n, in the Gaussian integer numberspace.*

-## Instruction
+### Usage
-Pass to the terminal:
+Pass to the terminal the following command to get all primes less than <some_integer>:
 ```console
 $ python3 sieve.py compute <some_integer>
 ```
-Alternatively, use:
+Alternatively, for a demonstration of the Gaussian numberspace in Python, use:
 ```console
 $ python3 sieve.py test
 ```
-For a demonstration of the Gaussian numberspace in Python.

-## License
+### License
-This project is licensed under the terms of the MIT license(#LICENSE).
+This program is licensed under the terms of the [MIT License](LICENSE)